 1. The Interagency Arctic Research Policy Committee (IARPC).
-The Commission is pleased to note the initiative by IARPC to organize and support the SEARCH Program and to be prepared to commence planning on similar initiatives on the Bering Sea and Arctic Health.
+The Commission is pleased to note the initiative by IARPC to organize and support planning for integrated, interagency research programs including SEARCH, Bering Sea and Arctic Health.
 The response of IARPC to the Commission's recommendations is heartening and the Commission wishes to commend the participating agencies and their staffs for their commitment.
 The Commission expects continued progress and cooperation in bringing the Bering Sea and Arctic Health initiatives forward.